MopuriAsii/Training-/notes.md

 1. Atomicity :

+talks about before the transaction.

 both the operations should be completed or both should be failed.

 2. Consistency:

+cannot have host data

+if we have removed from one table it should be added to another table

 the changes should be reflected everywhere.